University of Lynchburg policies concerning alcohol are established to:

 Of primary concern is the impact of alcohol on the climate and quality of life in the College community and on the well-being of individuals.
 Persons age 21 or older who choose to consume alcohol are expected to drink in moderation.
 To help students make informed, responsible choices, educational materials and presentations are provided.
 Persons presenting conditions such as drunkenness, incoherence, or loss of consciousness are referred for educational services and/or medical assessment.
 Additionally, these and other behaviors related to substance use or abuse may be addressed through appropriate disciplinary sanctions.

 The University of Lynchburg Student Conduct Code includes policies restricting the use of alcohol and other alcohol-related behaviors.
 Persons under age 21 are prohibited from possessing or using alcoholic beverages.
 Those 21 and older are permitted the privilege of possessing and using alcoholic beverages in moderation in specifically designated places or at specifically designated functions as indicated:

 - The possession or use of alcoholic beverages is permitted only by persons who are 21 years of age or older and only as follows:

 - In a student campus residential room with the door closed and:

-- No one under age 21 is present while alcohol is consumed (Exception: A student age 21 or older may consume alcohol in his/her assigned residential room if the only underage person present is his/her roommate.); and
+- No one under age 21 is present while alcohol is consumed (Exception: A student age 21 or older may consume alcohol in the student’s assigned residential room if the only underage person present is also an assigned resident of the room.); and

 - One or both of the room’s assigned residents are age 21 or older; and